Pike/Pine Conservation Overlay District

 Phase I of the project was completed in June 2009, with Council adoption of Ordinance 123020.
 This legislation amended the Pike/Pine Overlay District to expand the overlay area, rename the District to add “Conservation” to its title, and add provisions that limit the scale of new buildings, encourage new projects to retain existing character structures, and provide spaces for arts facilities and for small businesses at street level.
-Please visit the website for additional information.

 The Council and the Pike/Pine community completed Phase II of the project in September 2010.
 Ordinance 123392 adopted revised Neighborhood Design Guidelines for the Pike/Pine Urban Center Village to better implement conservation goals and to update the text and illustrations to clarify community priorities.
-Please visit the website for additional information.

 Contact me if you have questions.